mahosaillet/maho/Transcription and translation.md

 Inputs:
 -DNA sequence
--RNA dictionary
--Amino acid dictionary

 Process:
 -ask for DNA sequence
--transcribe into RNA # using RNA dictionary
+-transcribe into RNA # using RNA fonction
--Translate into protein sequence # using amino acid dictionary
+-Function to find the initiation codon and return the mRNA sequence from that codon -Function to translate mRNA into protein using amino acid list/matrix

 Outputs:
--RNA sequence
+-mRNA sequence
 -Protéine sequence